MicrosoftDocs/terminal/TerminalDocs/custom-terminal-gallery/theme-gallery.md

 ![Windows Terminal Chonk Theme](./../images/Chonk-Theme.png)

-For best results, this theme is combined with the global settings `"alwaysShowTabs": true` and `"showTabsInTitlebar": false`, and setting the `opacity` of your profile to `0`.
+For best results, this theme is combined with the global settings `"alwaysShowTabs": true` and `"showTabsInTitlebar": false`, and a profile `opacity` of `0`.
 You may also want to disable the "Show accent color on title bars and windows borders" setting in the Windows settings app (under "Personalization > Colors")

 ```json
     "profiles": {